 Storyboards are necessary to make such prototypes as well.
 They are great tools for mapping out user interactions with different stages of your digital prototype so that you can demonstrate them visually.
 This allows them to understand which hardware aspects need changes before manufacturing it.

-This enables storyboard creation helps in having a visual story about how the different prototypes get made so that all possible gaps identified may be fixed in future steps involved in prototyping.
-During the production process of each prototype stage, feedback loops are key elements that advise on whether there needs any improvement before going ahead with other processes leading towards the final versioned product.
+This enables storyboard creation, which helps create a visual story about how the different prototypes are made so that all possible gaps identified may be fixed in future steps involved in prototyping.
+During the production process of each prototype stage, feedback loops are key elements that advise on whether any improvement is needed before proceeding with other processes leading to the final versioned product.

 The prototyping process requires developing user stories.
 It lets designers learn more about their target market and make good products faster to meet customer expectations.